Elcock-Lab/Metalloproteome/README.md

 cp ../TEMPLATES/* . # directory containing template PDB structures analyze_alphafold2_metal_clusters_for_release.exe AF-P08201-F1-model_v1.pdb ligand_list_FES_ZINC_RMSD_0.5_12_LIGANDS 0.0 8.0 2.0 2.5 0.0 2.5 1
 ```

+## Data
+The `analyze_alphafold2_metal_clusters_for_release.exe` was run on the 21 proteomes that were predicted with AlphaFold2.
+The results of this effort can be found in the `DATA` folder, which contains an excel file containing summary information about each ligand binding site that we identified and folders for each organism containing a `.tar` file of the liganded pdb files.

 ## Citing us
 Please cite the following work if you use our code: